“In your anger do not sin: Do not let the sun go down while you are still angry.” – Ephesians 4:26

 Last night, Hubs and I were arguing about politics.
-We’ve restricted our political discussions to major issues only because we’ve realized that we are not going to agree about most political issues and talking about them will only end in a shouting match and the desire to slam doors and/or leave the house.
+We’ve restricted our political discussions because we’ve realized that we’re not going to agree about most political issues.
+Talking about them only ends in a shouting match and the desire to slam doors and/or leave the house.

 But we can’t do either with a toddler afoot.
 We’ve vowed not to model that behavior for her.

-We kept our discussion as fact-based and non-emotional as possible, but the nature of the issue was very emotional issue and still riled us up.
+We kept our discussion as fact-based and non-emotional as possible, but the nature of the issue still riled us up.
 Husband huffed his way downstairs to sleep on the couch.

 The sun was already down.
 I was tired.
-The toddler wakes at 7 a.m. every day without fail; I needed to go to bed, too.
+The toddler wakes at 7 a.m. every day; I needed to go to bed, too.
 So what did I do?
-Did I follow my beloved downstairs and ask to keep communicating?
-Did I throw myself at his feet, begging to not let this day end in anger?
+Did I follow my beloved downstairs and keep talking it out?
+Did I throw myself at his feet, begging him to not let this day end in anger?

 Nah.
 I left him alone and enjoyed having the bed to myself for a night.

 This literal interpretation of Ephesians 4:26 has to go.
 If you’re upset and it’s the end of the day, you’re not just angry because of the issue at hand, you’re angry because you’ve been up for 12 or more hours and you need rest.
 You’re probably a few hours removed from your last meal, and whether you realize it or not, your body is already low on fuel.
 You’re emotionally worn down from your daily activities and interactions with others.
-Whether those interactions were positive or negative, it’s the end of the day and you’ve spent most of your energy dealing with them.
-You might have an indomitable spirit but you have a human body, and it’s tired.
+It’s the end of the day and you’ve spent most of your energy dealing with life.
+You might have an indomitable spirit, but you have a human body and it’s tired.

 I. Call.
 BS.